 Indonesia has a tropical climate with two distinct seasons – wet and dry.
 The best time to visit Indonesia is during the dry season, which runs from April to October.
 During these months, the weather is ideal for swimming, surfing, diving, snorkeling, and exploring all of Indonesia’s best attractions.
 June to September is the peak tourist season, so if you must visit during these months, expect higher prices and lots of tourists.

-The Most Epic 2 Weeks Indonesia Itinerary: What to Do and Where to Go
+An Epic 2 Weeks Indonesia Itinerary: What to Do and Where to Go in Indonesia

 This 2 weeks Indonesia itinerary includes one of the best things to do in Java, the country’s most populous area.
 You’ll start your trip in Jakarta, the nation’s capital, where you can enjoy some sightseeing and really immerse yourself in the local culture.